 WDM or modern flexi-WDM network transport

 Supports classical WDM or modern flexi-WDM network transport technologies.

 NetSplicer® Unique Technologies

 Cross-technology layer optimisation

 NetSplicer is able to splice, network slices across multiple network domains as well across multiple technology layers.

-With NetSplicer cross layer virtualization, virtual networks can be re-planned on demand and without interruption of services.
+Virtual networks can be re-planned on demand without interruption of services.